 Cousins gathered in Neel Sadan, an old bungalow belonging to Bhausaheb in Sadashiv Peth, Pune, which has since been torn down and replaced by apartments.
 Suman Kirlosker and Ashu Lambe (sisters) are the daughters of Bhausaheb’s brother-in-law Mr. Dixit of Nagpur (he was his second wife’s) brother.
-The girls are first cousins to Sudhir, Balu, Bhayya and Baba.
+The girls are first cousins to Sudhir, Balu, Bhaiyya and Baba.
 Though this photograph was taken in Neel Sadan, the house in the background is the neighboring house known as the Pavgi Wada which is still standing.
 The photo was taken with the teenagers sitting on a small fountain in the garden of Neel Sadan.
 The girl in the lap is a cousin from the Jatar side.
-Suniti, the daughter of Dasukaka, the son of Bhausaheb’s sister.
+Suniti, the daughter of Dasukaka, the son of Bhausaheb’s sister, Aavadabai.

-This is a photograph of some Jatars, and others who had a female Jatar ancestor.
+This is a photograph of some Jatars, and also others who had a female Jatar ancestor.
 This photograph was taken on the seventy-fifth birthday celebrations.
 These men are more or less the same age although some are cousins, and others children of cousins.
 You can check out if you see any resemblance between them!

-All of the woman in this photograph are the spouses, and not of Jatar ancestry.
+All of the women in this photograph are the spouses, not of Jatar ancestry.

-The women sitting are Sarla Jatar (nee Purandare), wife of Sudhir Jatar, Manda Borgaokar (nee Purandare), wife of Bal Borgaokar, Sunila Bhajekar (nee Ganorkar) and Nilakshi Jatar (nee Bal), wife of Raghunath Jatar.
+The women sitting are Sarla Jatar (née Purandare), wife of Sudhir Jatar, Manda Borgaokar (née Purandare), wife of Bal Borgaokar, Suneela Bhajekar (née Ganorkar) and Nilakshi Jatar (née Bal), wife of Raghunath Jatar.

-(Photo provided by Sudhir Jatar and written by Nita Jatar Kulkarni)
+(Colour photo provided by Hirkani Padhye and black and white photo provided by Sudhir Jatar.
+Post written by Nita Jatar Kulkarni)

 This photograph was taken in Thane last year when I went to visit my aunt SheilaAtya at her residence in Thane, Maharashtra.
 My dad was with me(her younger brother).
 I thought I would share this picture with all of you.